danielkremes05/studiesAboutCollectionsInJava/README.md

-# Basic operations with Set DONE
+# Basic operations with Set

-## 1. set of guests: STATUS OK
+## 1. set of guests DONE

 - Create a class called "``GuestSet`` that has a set of objects of type "Guest" as an attribute.
 Each guest has attributes such as name and invitation code.
 Implement the following methods: